evanhaines/evanhaines.github.io/README.md

 # About
-Hello, my name is Evan Haines and I am currently studying Business Analaytics at the University of Iowa, simultaneously earning my Masters and Bachelors degrees.
+Hello, my name is Evan Haines, and I am currently studying Business Analytics at the University of Iowa, simultaneously earning my Masters of Science and Bachelors of Business Administration degrees.

-This Personal Portfolio displays my projects highlighting the different analytical tools and methodolgies I am capable of using.
+This Personal Portfolio displays my projects highlighting the different analytical tools and methodologies I am capable of using.

 Feel free to reach out to me if you have any comments, questions, or tips regarding me or any of my projects!